+- Telephone

+- Mail

+- Structured

 - Sampling

+- On-Site

+- Observation

 - Whole population

-- Mai

-- Telephone

-- On-Site

-- Structured

 - Unstructured

-- Observation

 - Portfolio Reviews

 Evaluation studies using mail, telephone and/or on-site observations will primarily be conducted.
 Whole population and other methods will be incorporated as appropriate and feasible.
 Since personal health related information may be collected, precautions will be taken to ensure confidentiality of such information.